chris-casper/RF-Sim/README.md

    srtm2sdf "$file"
 done

 #   Move the sdf files to whatever folder you put as SDF_DIR

-#	If you need to switch : to _ , use this
+#	You need to switch : to _ , use this:
 #cd /mnt/c/scripts/signalserver/data/SRTM1 && for f in *:*; do mv "$f" "${f//:/_}"; done
 ```